India's defence chief to be laid to rest with full military honours

 The position was set up with the aim of integrating the army, navy and air force.

-"Locals spotted a fire in the forest near Coonoor and rushed to the spot where they observed the wreckage of military helicopter engulfed in flames," Mr Singh said.
+The base lost contact with the aircraft seven minutes before it was scheduled to land in a hillside military area at 12.15pm.

-Gen Rawat, who served in the army for over four decades, would be laid to rest with full military honours, Mr Singh said.
+"Locals spotted a fire in the forest near Coonoor and rushed to the spot, where they observed the wreckage of (the) military helicopter engulfed in flames," Mr Singh said.

-The lone survivor of the crash, an air force group captain, is on life support at a military hospital.
+The lone survivor, an air force group captain, is on life support at a military hospital.

 "All efforts are being made to save his life," Mr Singh said.